 The FanimeCon Props Policy

 FanimeCon reserves the right to modify or update this policy at any time and without prior notice.
-Your purchase of a badge from FanimeCon means that you agree to comply with this props policy.
-You further understand and agree that, for your own safety and the safety of everyone at FanimeCon, designated staff have the absolute and immediate discretion and right to inspect your costumes, prop weapons, and any other item you bring to the convention.
-We may temporarily or permanently remove any attendee’s peacebond in our sole and absolute discretion at any time for violating this props policy.
+Your FanimeCon badge means that you agree to comply with this Props Policy.
+You further understand and agree that, for your own safety and the safety of everyone at FanimeCon, designated staff members have the absolute and immediate discretion and right to inspect your costumes, prop weapons, and any other item you bring to the convention.
+We may temporarily or permanently remove any attendee’s Peacebonding at our sole and absolute discretion at any time for violating this Props Policy.

 - No live steel.
 Live steel is defined as swords, knives, or other objects made of metal, which can take an edge.
 Dull metal weapons are considered live steel, and therefore are not permitted.